Looking for tips on decluttering sustainably? I’ve got lots for you today – for every item you could ever imagine.

 Charity shops don’t tend to take electrical goods (some do, so do check with your local shop); gas appliances; bikes or helmets; toys without a CE mark; food and drink; medication or vitamins; personal items such as shavers or epilators (unless new and sealed in a box); and any soft furnishings (such as sofas and cushions) and teddy bears without a fire label on them.

 Also bear in mind that charity shops want high quality, desirable and sellable donations.
 Be honest with yourself before you donate an item.
 Would you buy that item if you saw in for sale in a charity shop?
 If not, find someone who does want the item or recycle it if possible.

 Unwanted Goods for Recycling

 Decluttering sustainably your shed?
 There are a few bike recycling charities around the UK that take unwanted bikes, recycle them, and sell them on.
-Just search for “bike recycling” in your area – quite often they can collect your bike from you.
-Alternatively you can take them to your community recycling centre, who then pass the bikes on to local charities.
+Just search for “bike recycling” in your area.
+Quite often they can collect your bike from you.
+Alternatively, you can take them to your local community recycling centre, which then passes the bikes on to local charities.